sql-migrate/poetryextension.com/_posts/2014-12-15-a-life-of-walt-disney.markdown

 ---
 layout: post
 title:  "<b>The Poetry Extension</b>.
 Bringing poets and dancers together from Canada, the UK, Ireland, and the US, one face-melting gig at a time.
-First event is March 16 2016 and features all the fine poets below.
+First event is March 16, 2016, at The Extension Room in downtown Toronto.
+We welcome all the megawatt poets below for our launch.
 (Photo courtesy modernmechanix.com)"
 date:   2014-12-15 01:00:00
 last_modified_at:  2014-12-15 01:00:00
 excerpt: "Walter Elias Disney was an American entrepreneur, cartoonist, animator, voice actor, and film producer.
 As a prominent..."